mark260486/moderator_bot/README.md

 #### Possible improvements

-* Autorestart bots with config.json changes;
+* Autorestart bots with config.py changes;
     + This should follow after params verifying;
 - Add logging with JSON;
-- All bots in one chat;
 - Add flag to log for new message if there was attachment;

 #### Telegram interactivity

+- Do I really need this functions?
 * Make menu button in Telegram to download bot logs;
     + Button - done;
     + Callback - no;